Supermagnum/supermorse-app/README.md

 ## About SuperMorse

 SuperMorse is a modern implementation of the Koch method for learning Morse code, enhanced with features for physical key integration, visual feedback, and simulated HF communication.
-The application progressively unlocks features as you master Morse code elements, eventually enabling voice communication through a modified Murmur server.
+The application progressively unlocks features as you master Morse code elements, eventually enabling morse communication through a modified Murmur server.

 ## The Koch Method